-Get your day started with Healthy Oatmeal Breakfast Cookies, a perfect combo of healthy and hearty ingredients.
+Get your day started with Low Calorie Breakfast Cookies, a perfect combo of healthy and hearty ingredients.
 These are a great grab-and-go breakfast or snack, and will keep you fueled for busy days ahead.

 Hooked on oatmeal like we are?
 Re-phrase…are you hooked on oatmeal like my hubby is?
 It’s actually crazy how much of it he consumes on a weekly basis.
 There is his every morning bowl of Steel Cut Oats, and then his occasional power ball, bowl of fruit and granola, Overnight Oats, Oatmeal Chocolate Chip Cookies, Chocolate Chip Baked Oatmeal, and now these.
 Healthy Oatmeal Breakfast Cookies.

 He eats A LOT of oatmeal, friends! 😀